Nikolay Bogolyubov: Dubna (1956–1992)

 Since 1956, he worked in the Joint Institute for Nuclear Research (JINR), Dubna, Russia, where he was a founder (together with Dmitry Blokhintsev) and the first director of the Laboratory of Theoretical Physics.
 This laboratory, where Nikolay Bogolyubov worked for a long time, has traditionally been the home of the prominent Russian schools in quantum field theory, theoretical nuclear physics, statistical physics, and nonlinear mechanics.
 Nikolay Bogolyubov was Director of the JINR in the period 1966–1988.

+Work in Ukraine after the WWII

+In the post-war years, M. M. Bogolyubov worked as the dean of the Faculty of Mechanics and Mathematics at Kyiv University and headed the Department of Probability Theory at the Institute of Mathematics of the Academy of Sciences of the Ukrainian SSR (now – NASU Institute of Mathematics).
+His first students in nonlinear mechanics were Yurii Mitropolskyi and Yu.
+V. Blagoveshchensky, and in probability theory and mathematical statistics, I. I. Gikhman.

+In the first half of the 1960s, Bogolyubov worked on organizing the Institute for Theoretical Physics of the Academy of Sciences of the Ukrainian SSR (now – Bogolyubov Institute for Theoretical Physics of the National Academy of Sciences of Ukraine) and from 1966 to 1973, he served as its director.
+When the institute was established in 1966, it consisted of three departments: Mathematical Methods in Theoretical Physics (Head: Academician Ostap Parasyuk), Theory of the Nucleus (Head: Alexander Davydov), and Theory of Elementary Particles (Albert Tavkhelidze).
+In 1968, the institute organized the Department of Nuclear Reaction Theory (Head: Oleksiy Sytenko).

 Family

-He had two sons - Pavel and Nikolay (jr).
+Nikolay Bogolyubov was married (since 1937) to Evgenia Pirashkova.
+They had two sons – Pavel and Nikolay (jr).
 Nikolay Boglyubov (jr) is a theoretical physicist working in the fields of mathematical physics and statistical mechanics.
+Pavel was a theoretical physicist, Doctor of Physical and Mathematical Sciences, senior researcher, and head of the sector at the Laboratory of Theoretical Physics of the Joint Institute for Nuclear Research.

 Students

-Nikolay Bogolyubov was a scientific supervisor of Yurii Mitropolskiy, Dmitry Shirkov, Selim Krein, Iosif Gihman, Tofik Mamedov, Kirill Gurov, Mikhail Polivanov, Naftul Polsky, Galina Biryuk, Sergei Tyablikov, Dmitry Zubarev, Vladimir Kadyshevsky, and many other students.
+Nikolay Bogolyubov was a scientific supervisor of Yurii Mitropolskiy, Dmitry Shirkov, Selim Krein, Iosif Gihman, Tofik Mamedov, Kirill Gurov, Mikhail Polivanov, Naftul Polsky, Galina Biryuk, Sergei Tyablikov, Dmitry Zubarev, Vladimir Kadyshevsky, Yuri Klimontovich, and many other students.
 His method of teaching, based on creation of a warm atmosphere, politeness and kindness, is famous in Russia and is known as the "Bogolyubov approach".